Implements a Formatter according to the formatting standards of the Python language .

 and is incremented each time automatic indexing is used.
 Occurrences of explict indexing have no influence on the automatic indexing.','

 ) can also be used with binary, hexadecimal and octal output.
 The types support different grouping separators for nibbles, bytes, 16-bit and 32-bit words.
 Changing the separator symbols, is not possible with the format fields of the format strings (if it was, this would become very incompatible to Python standards).
-Changes have to be made prior to the format operation by modifying field FormatterStdImpl::AlternativeNumberFormat which is provided through parent class FormatterStdImpl.Alternative form ('#'
+Changes have to be made before the format operation by modifying field FormatterStdImpl::AlternativeNumberFormat which is provided through parent class FormatterStdImpl.Alternative form ('#'

 ) adds prefixes as specified in members

-For upper case formats, those are taken from field FormatterStdImpl::DefaultNumberFormat , for lower case formats from FormatterStdImpl::AlternativeNumberFormat .
+For upper case formats, those are taken from field FormatterStdImpl::DefaultNumberFormat, for lower case formats from FormatterStdImpl::AlternativeNumberFormat.
 However, in alignment with the Python specification, both default to lower case literals "0b"

 , "0o"